-The Millcreek Township School District is a school district that is proud of its long and rich heritage beginning in 1805 in a one-room school house where a well paid teacher might earn $15 a month and the school term was from November to March.
+The Millcreek Township School District is proud of its long and rich heritage beginning in 1805 in a one-room school house where a well paid teacher might earn $15 a month and the school term was from November to March.

 - 3 Middle Schools

 In addition to classrooms, each school provides areas for community access, physical activities, library and science research, and the arts.

 A nine-member school board elected to four-year terms governs the school district.
 All administrative personnel and principals hold full-time positions.
 The central office staff are directed by a:

 - Director of Student Services